mautic/user-documentation/docs/components/dynamic_web_content.rst

 .. vale off

-**Publish at (date/time)** - This allows you to define the date and time at which this Dynamic Web Content item is available for displaying to Contacts
+**Enable at (date/time)** - This allows you to define the date and time at which this Dynamic Web Content item is available for displaying to Contacts

-**Unpublish at (date/time)** - This allows you to define the date and time at which this Dynamic Web Content item ceases to be available for displaying to Contacts.
+**Disable at (date/time)** - This allows you to define the date and time at which this Dynamic Web Content item ceases to be available for displaying to Contacts.

 .. vale on